(COVID-19 and your wedding – last updated on 17th November 2020. Further updates as and when there are any changes to government advice/legislation).

 Pre-wedding shoots and meetings–let’s stay safe!

-We’re now able to go ahead with pre-wedding shoots, if your wedding is still going ahead.
+Outside of any national lockdowns or local restrictions, we’re able to go ahead with pre-wedding shoots, if your wedding is still going ahead.

 We’re currently conducting all meetings over Skype/video call to make it easier to comply with social distancing.
 So we’ll chat to you by video some time before or after your shoot to go through all your plans and the schedule for your wedding day.